JarryChou/etsi-qkd-api/docs/_sources/index.rst.txt

 ``chat-demo`` - contains only the code needed to run a very minimal chat app that consumes qcrypto keys to send encrypted messages.
 Keys are consumed locally for the chat app--the web server functionality has been stripped from this branch for simplicity.
+The instructions to run the chat app are found in the README of the branch on Github.

 Folders
 =======